efflux/doc-otobo-dev/content/how-it-works/log-mechanism.rst

 Communication Log
 -----------------

-In addition to system log, OTRS provides specialized logging back end for any communication related logging.
+In addition to system log, OTOBO provides specialized logging back end for any communication related logging.
 The system comes with dedicated tables and front ends to track and display communication logs for easier debugging and operational overview.

 To take advantage of the new system, first create a non-singleton instance of communication log object: